 2. If the instructor decides, after the procedures in step (1) above, that further action is warranted, he or she will inform the student that the issue is being referred to the Dean of Studies.

 3. The Dean of Studies may meet with the faculty member(s) and/or the student to resolve the issue or may convene a hearing board consisting of an equal number of students and faculty.
 The hearing board shall review evidence, hear witnesses, and consider all related matters.
 The Dean of Studies will provide the student with no less than 5 days’ notice prior the hearing.
-The respondent may have an advisor present, at the respondent’s own cost.
+The Respondent/Responding Party may have an advisor present, at the Respondent’s/Responding Party’s own cost.
 If scheduling difficulties arise due to the availability of said advisor, the hearing will proceed regardless.

 4. The hearing board will provide the Dean of Studies with its determination of responsibility and recommendation for sanction.
 The Dean of Studies will consider the recommendation and impose the appropriate sanction.

-5. If found responsible, the respondent may appeal the Dean of Studies’ decision to the Provost.
-The appeal must be in writing, state with specificity the grounds for appeal, and be within 5 days of receiving the Dean of Studies decision.
+5. If found responsible, the Respondent/Responding Party may appeal the Dean of Studies’ decision to the Provost.
+The appeal must be in writing, state with specificity the grounds for appeal, and be within 5 days of receiving the Dean of Studies’ decision.

 6. In the event of an appeal, the decision of the Provost shall be final.